 A how-to video shows you how to replace the BMW ABS sensor (also referred to as BMW ABS wheel speed sensor or speed sensor for short).

-A BMW wheel speed monitors the revolutions of the wheel and sends a signal to the ABS/DSC module.
+A BMW wheel speed monitors the wheel's revolutions and sends a signal to the ABS/DSC module.

 BMW ABS sensor is used to determine wheel revolutions per minute (rpm).

 The most common symptom of a bad BMW ABS wheel speed sensor is three warning lights on the dashboard: